 Trying to keep up in school when early stages of development are incomplete is like asking a child to run with a broken leg.
 No-one would ask a child to do this, but we still expect them to sit still and learn in a classroom.

-Children usually know when they are behind their peers.
+Children usually know when they are not keeping up with their peers.
 Many become frustrated, struggling to keep up in class.
 They often know they can do the work, but with no idea of why it isn’t happening for them.
-One of my students described this as “smart but feeling dumb”.
+One of my students described this experience as “smart but feeling dumb”.

 How You Can Help